sysgears/grain-theme-portfolio/README.md

 This [Grain] theme is based on Start Bootstrap [Stylish Portfolio Template].

-Please, refer to the [documentation][documentation] for further details.
+Please, refer to the [theme page] and the [documentation] for further details.

 Contributing
 ============